BlueOne/factorio-jump-and-swing/readme.md

 Notes for mod makers
 --------------------

 This mod can provide an interface so that it is easier to create other movement mods while also keeping them compatible.
-For example sliding across ice, floating across water, gliding with a parachute, dashing, all while being able to jump, grapple etc. As this hasn't been used yet, it is only slightly more than half done.
+For example sliding across ice, floating across water, gliding with a parachute, all while being able to jump, grapple etc. As this hasn't been used yet, it is only slightly more than half done.
 Contact me if you would like to use this.